research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 ### Reference papers

-Use search to find paper by DOI or title.
+Use search to find papers by DOI or title.
 All the relevant data about the publication will be retrieved automatically.
-RSD scraper will use OpenAlex to collect all citations for the reference papers.
+A background scraper will use OpenAlex to collect all citations of the reference papers.

 ### Citations

 All the results RSD scraper was able to find on OpenAlex citing provided reference papers.
+It can take a few minutes before the citations are harvested.

 :::warning
 You cannot edit this section.
 All entries are automatically generated by RSD scraper service.
 The found mentions are displayed in the mentions section of the software page.